Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Experiments

-\textbf{CCPD.} The ALPR method that handles uncontrolled conditions has become attractive and challenging, so we select an extensive and comprehensive LP benchmark, i.e., Chinese city parking dataset (CCPD) \cite{xu2018towards}, to evaluate various ALPR methods.
-The CCPD contains over 280k vehicle images captured in uncontrolled conditions, e.g., different weathers, illuminations, rotation, and vagueness, which is two orders of magnitude more than other LP datasets.
-Each image has three color channels and the resolution of $720\times 1160$.
+\textbf{CCPD.} Chinese city parking dataset (CCPD) \cite{xu2018towards} is an extensive and comprehensive LP benchmark to evaluate ALPR methods in uncontrolled conditions.
+CCPD contains over 280k vehicle images captured in uncontrolled conditions, e.g., different weathers, illuminations, rotation, and vagueness, which is two orders of magnitude more than other LP datasets.
+Each image has the resolution of $720\times 1160$.
 The dataset provides sufficient annotations, such as LP character, bounding box, four vertices, horizontal and vertical tilt degree, and the degree of brightness and vagueness.
 Following \cite{xu2018towards,zhang2020robust}, we train our model on 100k examples of CCPD-Base and test it on the rest 100k examples of CCPD-Base and the 80k examples of sub-datasets including CCPD-DB, CCPD-FN, CCPD-Rotate, CCPD-Tilt, CCPD-Weather, and CCPD-Challenge.

 \textbf{AOLP.} Application-oriented license plate dataset (AOLP) proposed by Hsu \textit{et al.} \cite{hsu2012application} shows three types of constrained subsets, i.e., access control (AC) for the entrance/exit of a region, law enforcement (LE) for the vehicles that violate traffic laws captured by a roadside camera, and road patrol (RP) for the vehicles with arbitrary viewpoints and distances.
-The AOLP only contains 2,049 images, which is challenging for DNN-based classifier.
+The AOLP contains 2,049 images, which is challenging for fully connected-based classifiers with many parameters.
 Like \cite{li2018toward,zhang2020robust}, we train our model on any two subsets and test on the remaining one.
 We compared our method with state-of-the-art methods in the LP recognition task.

+\textbf{PKUData.} Yuan \textit{et al.} \cite{yuan2016robust} introduced an LP detection dataset, where the characters in 2253 images are labeled by \cite{zhang2020robust}.
+Those images are selected from three subsets: G1 (daytime under normal conditions), G2 (daytime with sunshine glare), and G3 (nighttime).
+Following the experiments of \cite{zou2020robust}, we evaluate the proposed method's generalization ability for this dataset without training on it.

+\textbf{CLPD.} This dataset was introduced by Zhang \textit{et al.} \cite{zhang2020robust}, where 1200 images were collected from all provinces in mainland China.
+CLPD is also a real-world dataset with a wide variety of environments, vehicle types, and region codes, but it has a different region code distribution compared with CCPD.
+We follow the setting of \cite{zou2020robust} to test all images.
+Like PKUData, the test on CLPD shows the practicality of the LP recognition methods.
+SCR-Net uses a single weight-sharing classifier for PKUData and CLPD.